sandaru3n/thedailyherald/GOOGLE_INSTANT_INDEXING_SETUP.md

 - Wait a few minutes before submitting more URLs
 - Consider implementing a queue system for large numbers of URLs

+#### "Test configuration always successful" Issue
+- The system now properly validates JSON format and required fields
+- Invalid JSON will show specific error messages
+- Missing required fields will be detected and reported

 ### Verification Steps

 1. **Check Google Search Console**: